qdrant/landing_page/qdrant-landing/content/blog/what-is-a-vector-database.md

 Filters use metadata to refine search queries within the database.
 For example, in a database containing text documents, a user might want to search for documents not only based on textual similarity but also filter the results by publication date or author.

 When a query is made, the system can use **both** the vector data and the metadata to process the query.
-This means that the database doesn’t just look for the closest vectors but also considers the additional criteria set by the metadata filters, creating a more customizable search experience.
+In other words, the database doesn’t just look for the closest vectors.
+It also considers the additional criteria set by the metadata filters, creating a more customizable search experience.

 ![](/blog/what-is-a-vector-database/metadata.jpg)